DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-03-26-new-location-google-form.md

 ---
 title: New location as a Google form
-description: An MVP version of the location form we can ship with transition.
+description: An MVP version of the location form we can ship with transition
 date: 2019-03-26
 screenshots:
   items: